harbidel/Web-App-with-LangChain-OpenAI-Streamlit/README.md

 1. Importing Libraries
 2. Basic set up of the app (Header, subheader etc …)
 3. Input widgets to interact with Front-end user (API KEY, Question widget …)

+# Dependencies
+The dependences are avalilable in the requirements.txt file